Skip to main content

 onCallConnectedFired when the call is established.
 The SDK publishes media internally after this point.

 onMediaTypeChangeRequestReceivedFired when a media type change request arrives.
 This callback is supported only in 1-to-1 calls.
-The parameters include the requesting userId, the transactionId, and the target mediaType.
+The event parameters include the requesting userId, the transactionId, and the target mediaType.

 onMediaTypeChangeResultReceivedFired when the media type change result is available.
 This callback is supported only in 1-to-1 calls.

-onRemoteCameraStateChangedFired when the remote camera state changes. disabled === true means the camera is off.
+onRemoteCameraStateChangedFired when the remote camera state changes. event.disabled === true means the camera is off.

-onRemoteMicrophoneStateChangedFired when the remote microphone state changes. disabled === true means the microphone is off.
+onRemoteMicrophoneStateChangedFired when the remote microphone state changes. event.disabled === true means the microphone is off.

 onRemoteUserInvitedFired in group calls when remote users are invited to join